ninjudd/portal/README.md

     $LOAD_PATH.unshift 'client/ruby'; require 'portal'
     p = Portal.new(9999)

-Now, in the ruby client you can do all kinds of awesome Clojure stuff.
+Now, in the ruby client you can do all kinds of awesome Clojure stuff!

 Eval a form: